thunderstore-io/thunderstore-ui/packages/cyberstorm/README.md

 1. Every element targeted by CSS has to have a CSS class.
    - Every element NOT targeted by CSS does not HAVE to have a CSS class (but can).
    - This makes the selectors stay flat

-2. CSS ClassNames should follow lowerCamelCase format, e.g.:
+2. CSS ClassNames should follow camelCase format, e.g.:
    - `.root`
    - `.label`
    - `.categoryWrapper`
+   - `.author_prefix`

+3. Avoid nesting of elements/classes (it might be better to split nested stuff into its own component).
+If, however, nesting is required/reasonable to use, class names should follow BEM-style naming, e.g.:
+   - `.author` (main element)
+   - `.author_prefix`
+   - `.author_label`

-3. Do not prefix any class names with the component's name (except the color scheme variations).
+4. Do not prefix any class names with the component's name (except the color scheme variations).

-4. Component's root element should have the class name of `.root`
+5. Component's root element should have the class name of `.root`

-5. Color scheme Variation declarations should be separated from the class by two underscores, e.g.:
+6. Color scheme Variation declarations should be separated from the class by two underscores, e.g.:
    - `.packageCard__default`
    - `.metaItem__last`
    - `.button__specialGreen`

-6. Prop names follow lowerCamelCase:
+7. Prop names follow camelCase:
    - `icon`
    - `colorScheme`
    - `downloadCount`

-7. color scheme is passed as a prop in the format of:
+8. color scheme is passed as a prop in the format of:
    - `colorScheme: "default"`
    - `colorScheme: "tertiary"`

-8. Style class is selected (based on colorScheme) from the css-module via the `getStyle()` function, like this:
+9. Style class is selected (based on colorScheme) from the css-module via the `getStyle()` function, like this:
    ```typescript
    const getStyle = (scheme: MetaItemProps["colorScheme"] = "default") => {
         return {